What is the Right to Buy scheme?

 Application process

-Preparation is a crucial part of the Right to Buy scheme application process.
-Potential homeowners should first assess their eligibility and understand the financial implications of buying a home.
+Preparation is an integral part of the Right to Buy scheme application process.
+Aspiring homeowners should first assess their eligibility and understand the financial implications of buying a home.

 Check you meet the eligibility criteria